Sioux Lookout Hydro Inc.

 Filed: October 20, 2017

-Sioux Lookout Hydro has applied to the Ontario Energy Board to increase typical residential electricity distribution rates by $5.76 per month.
+Sioux Lookout Hydro has applied to the Ontario Energy Board to increase typical residential electricity distribution rates by $6.77 per month.
 Other customers will also be affected.
 The distribution rate increase of $5.76 per month as provided by Sioux Lookout Hydro in its original application was revised to $6.77 due to the correction of certain technical errors and the use of the most up-to-date information.

-The OEB is hosting a community meeting in Sioux Lookout on November 7, 2017.
-The purpose of this meeting is to hear directly from Sioux Lookout Hydro customers about the requests that Sioux Lookout Hydro has made in its rate application and to tell customers about the OEB’s rate review process.
-OEB representatives will be at the meeting to explain who we are and what we do.
-Most importantly, we are there to hear your comments and to answer your questions.
-We have asked Sioux Lookout Hydro to be at the meeting to give an overview of its rate application and to explain the reasons for its requests.
-You can find a link to Sioux Lookout Hydro’s full rate application below.
+The OEB held a community meeting in Sioux Lookout on November 7, 2017.
+The purpose of this meeting was to hear directly from Sioux Lookout Hydro customers about the requests that Sioux Lookout Hydro has made in its rate application and to tell customers about the OEB’s rate review process.

 Rate Application (pdf)